 Overall, its been a joy using the Mystery Ranch Scree 32 for the past 14 months and it’ll be continually used by us (for rucking), for the foreseeable future.
 We highly recommend this pack for all but the most dialed-in ultralight enthusiasts.

 By far, the most comfortable day / overnight pack we’ve ever used.
-It’s a bit heavy, but the comfort is worth the slight weight penalty.
+The Scree is a bit heavy, but the comfort is worth the slight weight penalty.

 Fjallraven Abisko Trekking Tights (M)